seek-oss/braid-design-system/.changeset/five-pugs-compete.md

 **Box, atoms:** Add `borderBrandAccent` variants to available boxShadows

-Add `borderBrandAccent` and `borderBrandAccentLight` to the available boxShadows, combining the `brandAccent` `brandAccentLight` border colours with the `standard` border width token.
+Add `borderBrandAccent` and `borderBrandAccentLight` to the available boxShadows, combining the `brandAccent` and `brandAccentLight` border colours with the `standard` border width token.
 Previously, `brandAccent` was only available with the `large` border width.

 **EXAMPLE USAGE:**